Rye House Kart Circuit: Rye House Kart Club

 In 2017, Rye House took over the running of all competitive race meetings, as 'IKR' (independent kart racing) events, independently of the MSA.
 This continued until 2024 when Rye House Kart Club resumed running MSUK (formerly MSA) affiliated race meetings.
 The annual London Cup event continues to be run as the final event of the year, after the club championship has concluded.

 Circuit improvements

 Since 2003, the circuit has undergone some major refurbishments.
 Early that year, the track was resurfaced, and since then a new cafe and hospitality area have been added.

 In between the March and April MSA meeting, a new covered grandstand was built at Stadium Bend, the fastest corner on the circuit.

 The grass on the exit of both hairpins one and two has been replaced with brickwork, in an effort to reduce the water-logging which plagues the circuit due to the close proximity of the wetlands and surrounding lakes and rivers.

 A new race control building was completed in late 2009.

 The track was again resurfaced in early 2022.
 New drainage was added along with extended asphalt run off areas at the exits of turn 6 and 7.

+In 2025 the track was given a new chicane on the pylon corner to divert around it for the national grid to make repairs on the pylon.

+The chicane will also be used again from the 29th of May 2026.
+Along with the old part of the track skipping the pylon hairpin as the national grid plans to refurbish the whole pylon.